 4. Site Speed and Core Web Vitals

 Site speed is both a ranking factor and a user experience factor.
-In Singapore, where users expect instant page loads on high-speed mobile connections, poor performance directly impacts bounce rates, conversions, and search rankings.
+Singapore users expect instant page loads on high-speed mobile connections.
+Poor performance directly hurts bounce rates, conversions, and search rankings.
 Google’s Core Web Vitals are the specific metrics that matter most.

 LCP — Largest Contentful Paint

-- Serve images in WebP or AVIF format with proper sizing for each breakpoint.
+- Serve images in WebP or AVIF format with the right sizing for each breakpoint.

 - Use a CDN with Singapore edge servers.
-Cloudflare, AWS CloudFront, and Akamai all have Singapore Points of Presence that reduce latency for local users significantly.
+Cloudflare, AWS CloudFront, and Akamai all have Singapore Points of Presence that cut latency for local users by a lot.

-- Preload critical resources like hero images and above-the-fold fonts using
+- Preload key resources like hero images and above-the-fold fonts using

-<link rel="preload">. - Optimise server response time (TTFB).
+<link rel="preload">. - Speed up server response time (TTFB).
 Time to First Byte should be under 200ms for Singapore users.
 Hosting infrastructure, database queries, and server-side caching all affect TTFB.

 INP — Interaction to Next Paint

 Target: Under 200 milliseconds.
 INP replaced First Input Delay (FID) as Google’s responsiveness metric.
-It measures how quickly your page responds to any user interaction — clicks, taps, keyboard inputs.
-Unlike FID, which only measured the first interaction, INP measures all interactions throughout the page session.
+It measures how fast your page responds to any user interaction — clicks, taps, keyboard inputs.
+FID only measured the first interaction.
+INP measures all interactions through the whole page session.

-- Minimise main-thread blocking.
-Long JavaScript tasks that block the browser’s main thread are the primary cause of poor INP scores.
+- Cut down main-thread blocking.
+Long JavaScript tasks that block the browser’s main thread are the main cause of poor INP scores.
 Break up large scripts, defer non-critical JavaScript, and use web workers for heavy computation.

 - Reduce JavaScript payload.
-Audit and remove unused JavaScript.
+Check for and remove unused JavaScript.
 Third-party scripts (analytics, chat widgets, social media embeds) are often the biggest offenders.

 - Use requestAnimationFrame and requestIdleCallback to schedule non-urgent work without blocking user interactions.